 Art HistoryThe Department of Art

 The program provides a firm grounding in both western and non-western art history within the context of a liberal arts education.
-Undergraduate work covers the broad range of art history while graduate work leading to both the M.A. and the Ph.D. degrees is organized into two major fields of specialization: Arts of the Americas and Art of the Modern Age.
+Undergraduate work covers the broad range of art history leading towards graduate work for the M.A. and the Ph.D. degrees, organized into two major concentrations: Art History and Arts of the Americas.

-Arts of the Americas brings together the arts of pre- and post-contact cultures of North, Central, and South America.
-Integral fields of specialization include Mesoamerican and South American art and architecture, ancient and modern Native American arts, Spanish Colonial art and architecture, and nineteenth and twentieth century Latin American arts.
+Arts of the Americas brings together the arts of pre- and post-contact cultures of North, Central and South America.
+Integral fields of specialization include Mesoamerican, Central and South American art, architecture and performance arts, ancient and modern Native American arts, Spanish Colonial art and architecture, and nineteenth through twenty-first century Latin American arts.
 This concentration promotes the study of continuity and discontinuity in the history of art and architecture in the Americas.

 Contact the Department of Art